 Electron deploys a differentiated investment solution, seeking non-directional, risk adjusted returns across global equity markets.
 While our investable universe and market opportunity set have naturally evolved over the years, our investment strategy and research process have remained consistent – focusing on fundamental, bottom up investing against the backdrop of large-scale structural change at company, sector, and geographic levels.
-The demands for a greener and cleaner future are increasing innovation, capital expenditures, and dispersion within our investable universe, in which we will continue to evaluate.

 Center of the Energy Transition: In our view, the transition is predominately driven by (i) decarbonizing the electrical grid and (ii) the electrification of everything.
-Today, utilities are the largest buyers and developers of clean energy and related technologies – while also contracting companies focused on the engineering and construction of transmission and distribution networks to meet the growing consumer demand for clean electricity – making them key drivers and enablers for a successful transition.
+Today, electric utilities are the largest buyers and developers of clean energy and related technologies – while also contracting companies focused on the engineering and construction of transmission and distribution networks to meet the growing consumer demand for clean electricity – making them key drivers and enablers for a successful transition.